 Interestingly, Ron didn't know the game was going to be a "graphics adventure" until he saw King’s Quest by Roberta Williams:That was the first time I had seen any of the King’s Quest games and the first time I had ever seen an adventure game with graphics. ...
 I just watched him play, and it was like this epiphany moment...
 Like “Oh, this is what Maniac Mansion needs to be.
 It needs to be an adventure game with these pictures on it.”

 It took a while to convince Lucas to give the green light, but finally, they got the approval.

 The SCUMM engine allowed for the creation of items, locations, and dialogue that was in a different language than the game’s source code.
 What this did was make porting games to other platforms much simpler.
-It also allowed the quick creations of game prototypes, based on simple sketches, to test ideas before the actual game was developed.
+It also allowed the quick creation of game prototypes based on simple sketches to test ideas before the actual game was developed.

 Just for you to know, SCUMM has been so successful that almost 40 games have been created with this language.
 Maniac Mansion was just the first.